A Contrastive Learning Scheme with Transformer Innate Patches: Future Work

 \section{Future Work}

 The Contrastive Transformer is a novel mechanism that leverages the inherent patch characteristics of vision-based transformers.
 The results demonstrate the potential to improve the performance and robustness of transformers for dense prediction tasks.
-The idea of using innate Transformer patches for contrastive learning is simple yet novel and warrants further exploration.
+Using innate Transformer patches for contrastive learning is simple yet novel and warrants further exploration.
 This research highlights several avenues for future investigation:

-\begin{itemize} \item Investigating the impact of patch size and number of patches used in contrastive learning on CT's performance for dense prediction tasks. \item Exploring the use of various augmentation techniques on patches to improve the quality of learned representations. \item Developing new architectures that can better leverage the representations learned by contrastive learning. \item Studying the effects of different objective functions on the quality of learned representations. \item Investigating the use of unsupervised pre-training techniques to initialize the model before fine-tuning it for specific dense prediction tasks. \item Evaluating the generalization capability of learned representations across different datasets and domains. \end{itemize}

-Another interesting avenue for study is sampling techniques in CT.
-Preliminary studies indicate that attention could be useful for selecting the most influential patches for each stage in a batch, with work from \cite{Xia2022VisionAttention} serving as a key accelerator.
-Another promising approach is to explore how patches containing a heterogeneous class distribution of positive and negative classes can be utilized.
-Hard samples are often present around the edges of two different semantic classes, and including them in the learning scheme can have a positive impact on the results.
+\begin{itemize} \item Investigating the impact of patch size and the number of patches used in contrastive learning on CT's performance for dense prediction tasks. \item Exploring various augmentation techniques on patches to improve the quality of learned representations. \item Developing new architectures that can better leverage the representations learned by contrastive learning. \item Studying the effects of different objective functions on the quality of learned representations. \item Investigating using unsupervised pre-training techniques to initialize the model before fine-tuning it for specific dense prediction tasks. \item Evaluating the generalization capability of learned representations across different datasets and domains. \item Exploring the use of state-of-the-art sampling techniques in CT. \item Preliminary studies indicate that using attention for patch selection could be useful, with work from \cite{Xia2022VisionAttention} serving as a key accelerator. \item Examining the use of the heterogenous patches could harvest great potential as hard samples are often present around the edges of two semantic classes. \item Explore the use of CT for other dense prediction tasks such as object detection and instance segmentation. \end{itemize}